Jacinda Ardern: Domestic affairs

 On 2 December 2020, Ardern declared a climate change emergency in New Zealand and pledged that the Government would be carbon neutral by 2025 in a parliamentary motion.
-As part of this commitment towards carbon neutrality, the public sector will be required to buy only electric or hybrid vehicles, the fleet will be reduced over time by 20 per cent, and all 200 coal-fired boilers in public service buildings will be phased out.
-This motion was supported by the Labour, Green, and Māori parties but was opposed by the opposition National and ACT parties.
-However, climate activist Greta Thunberg said about Jacinda Ardern: "It's funny that people believe Jacinda Ardern and people like that are climate leaders.
+As part of this commitment towards carbon neutrality, the public sector would be required to buy only electric or hybrid vehicles, the fleet would be reduced over time by 20 per cent, and all 200 coal-fired boilers in public service buildings would be phased out.
+This motion was supported by the Labour, Green, and Māori parties, but was opposed by the opposition National and ACT parties.
+However, climate activist Greta Thunberg said about Ardern: "It's funny that people believe Jacinda Ardern and people like that are climate leaders.
 That just tells you how little people know about the climate crisis ... the emissions haven't fallen."

-In response to worsening housing affordability issues, Minister of Housing and Urban Development Megan Woods announced new reforms.
-These reforms included the removal of the interest rate tax-deduction, lifting Housing Aid for first home buyers, renewed allocation of infrastructure funds (named Housing Acceleration Fund) for district councils, an extension of the Bright Line Test from five to ten years.
+In response to worsening housing affordability issues, minister of housing and urban development Megan Woods announced new reforms.
+These reforms included the removal of the interest rate tax-deduction, lifting Housing Aid for first home buyers, renewed allocation of infrastructure funds (named Housing Acceleration Fund) for district councils, and an extension of the Bright Line Test from five to ten years.

-On 14 June 2021, Ardern confirmed that the New Zealand Government would formally apologise for the Dawn Raids at the Auckland Town Hall on 26 June 2021.
-The Dawn Raids were a series of police raids which disproportionately targeted members of the Pasifika diaspora in New Zealand during the 1970s and early 1980s.
+On 14 June 2021, Ardern confirmed that the New Zealand government would formally apologise for the Dawn Raids, a series of police raids which disproportionately targeted members of the Pasifika diaspora in New Zealand during the 1970s and early 1980s, at the Auckland Town Hall on 26 June 2021.

 In September 2022, Ardern led the nation's tributes following the death of New Zealand's longest-reigning monarch, Queen Elizabeth II.
-Ardern described her as an "incredible woman", and a "constant in our lives".
-She also described the Queen as a "much admired and respected" monarch.
+Ardern described her as an "incredible woman", a "constant in our lives", and a "much admired and respected" monarch.
 Ardern also stated that republicanism was currently not on the agenda but believed that the country would head in that direction in the future.

-In mid December 2022, Ardern was recorded on a hot mic calling the leader of the ACT Party, David Seymour, an "arrogant prick" during Parliament's Question Time.
-Since New Zealand parliamentary debates are televised, the comment was aired on television during Question Time.
+In mid-December 2022, Ardern was recorded on a hot mic calling the leader of the ACT Party, David Seymour, an "arrogant prick" during Parliament's Question Time which was broadcast on television.
 Ardern later texted Seymour to apologise for her comment.
-The two politicians subsequently reconciled and joined forces to raise NZ$60,000 for the Prostate Cancer Foundation by auctioning a signed and framed copy of the Prime Minister's remark.
+The two politicians subsequently reconciled and joined forces to raise NZ$60,000 for the Prostate Cancer Foundation by auctioning a signed and framed copy of the prime minister's remark.